tanmoysr/tanmoysr/README.md

 <h3 align="center">A passionate data scientist and software developer.</h3>

-- 🔭 I’m currently working on **some data science and software development related projects.**
+- 🔭 I’m currently working on **some data science and software development-related projects.**

 - 👯 I’m looking to collaborate on **multi-task learning and cross-domain related projects.**